As measured by NY Fed WEI, OECD Weekly Tracker, and Baumeister, Leiva-Leon and Sims WECI.

 Figure 1: Lewis-Mertens-Stock (NY Fed) Weekly Economic Index (blue), Woloszko (OECD) Weekly Tracker (tan), Baumeister-Leiva-Leon-Sims Weekly Economic Conditions Index for US plus 2% trend (green) Source: NY Fed via FRED, OECD, WECI, and author’s calculations.

-The WEI fell from the previous week, down to 2.1% from 2.8%, while the Weekly Tracker continued to rise.
-The divergence, which is not surprising, given the large differences in methodologies, has closed in recent weeks.
+The WEI fell slightly from the previous week, to 2.2% from 2.3%, while the Weekly Tracker rose.
+It’s fair to say there some divergence, which is not surprising, given the large differences in methodologies.
 The WEI relies on correlations in ten series available at the weekly frequency (e.g., unemployment claims, fuel sales, retail sales).
-The Weekly Tracker — at 2.0% — is a “big data” approach that uses Google Trends and machine learning to track GDP.
+The Weekly Tracker — at 1.5% — is a “big data” approach that uses Google Trends and machine learning to track GDP.

-Since these are year-on-year growth rates, it’s possible we were in a recession in H1 as one observer suggested a bit over a month ago, but it (still) seems unlikely.
+Since these are year-on-year growth rates, it’s possible we were in a recession in H1 as one observer suggested a month ago, but it (still) seems unlikely.